Cognitive Abilities Theories

 - Hill’s Cognitive Style Inventory (J.S.
 Hill 1970s) – assessment of how one searches for meaning

-- Impulsivity–Reflexivity (J. Kagan, 1970s) – two styles: cognitive impulsive, cognitive reflective
+- Impulsivity–Reflexivity (Cognitive Tempo; Response Tempo) (J. Kagan, 1970s) – two styles of responding to prompts: cognitive impulsive (quickly, with errors), cognitive reflective (slowly and carefully)

 - Cognitive Style Delineator (C.A.
 Letteri, 1980s) – three types of cognitive style: reflective and analytic, impulsive and global, and midway between them